sk2282/ECE3400_Team8/milestone3.md

 * isDone code

+### Final Version of Simulation
-### Finally, we tried to tweak the algorithm slightly to more accurately simulate the robot’s movements.
+* Finally, we tried to tweak the algorithm slightly to more accurately simulate the robot’s movements.
 * In prior steps, the robot determines where to go knowing where every wall is.
 * At any given time, however, the robot can only know the locations of the walls bordering the squares it has visited as well as the walls surrounding the 5x4 maze.
 So we created another 5x4 array to keep track of the walls known to the robot.
 We update this array every time the robot moves to a previously unvisited square.
 * [Now, this simulation displays the maze as the robot maps it.](https://youtu.be/FBHg2GErlwE)